 Examination of the left eye demonstrated a large, pigmented mass occupying the entire temporal region of the pupil, with only the nasal aspect visible (Figure 1).
 Ultrasound examination of the left eye demonstrated a dense, echogenic mass in contact with the posterior corneal surface.
 Marked opacity of the lens was noted, consistent with the presence of a mature cataract and the lens appeared displaced posteriorly.
 Intraocular pressure was measured using a hand-held tonometer2 and was increased in the left eye (27.6mmHg) compared to the right (11mmHg).
 Examination of the right eye demonstrated a smaller pigmented mass in the inferio-temporal region of the iris (Figure 2a), which had a homogenous echogenic appearance on ultrasound (Figure 2b).

-2Tonovet, iCARE

 An initial course of the melanoma vaccine was administered, consisting of four vaccines fourteen days apart.
 At the fourth vaccine appointment (6 weeks after initial presentation); the intra-ocular melanomas were visually and ultrasonographically reassessed and had not changed in size or appearance.
 The gelding re-presented in June 2016 for surgical removal of melanomas from other locations.
 Repeat ultrasonographic assessment of the masses was performed at this time, and no change had occurred.

 The gelding re-presented in August 2016 following the development of corneal oedema, blepharospasm and excessive lacrimation in the left eye.
 Based on the development of ocular pain and lack of response to treatment; enucleation of the left eye was performed.
 Repeat visual and ultrasonographic assessment of the right eye confirmed no change in mass dimensions, but it appeared more heterogenous in structure, and a small protuberance on its nasal aspect was noted.